iqbaaaaalf/HotspotVisualizerAndroidStudio/README.md

-# Visualizing Frequent Hostspot in Riau Province Using SPADE on Mobile Application
+# Visualizing Frequent Hostspot on Mobile Application

-> Hostspot Visualizer from sequence data of hotspot in Province Riau using SPMF-Spade
+> Hostspot Visualizer from sequence data of hotspot in Province Riau Province using SPMF-Spade

 This project contains about :